robertmaynard/Sandbox/README.md

 CMake 3.1 or higher

-## CMakeForceCUDAIncludeAsSystem ##
-Show how to force an implicit CUDA system include path to be `isystem` for the CXX compiler.

 ## CMakeImportedLibrary ##
 A basic example at showing how to create an imported library in CMake, this needs to be updated to show off the new import library features